What is Emsculpt?

 Note: Doctors say that you shouldn’t have this treatment if you’re pregnant; have a pacemaker or other implanted electronic device near the treatment site; or have heart issues, a history of seizures, or any other medical conditions that could make the device’s electromagnetic field dangerous for you.

 When it’s time for your treatment, you’ll lie on the table, and the paddle-like applicator attached to the Emsculpt machine will be strapped onto the target area.
-Expect the treatment to last about 30 minutes.
+You can expect the treatment to last about 30 minutes.

 If it’s your first time using Emsculpt, your provider will start the device on its lowest setting.
 As it begins sending high-intensity electromagnetic energy to the target muscles, you’ll feel them contract powerfully.
 The feeling can be strange—like you’re in the middle of an intense workout, though your body isn’t actually doing anything—but it shouldn’t hurt.
 In fact, some people find the feeling so unusual that they laugh.